 Grease a 9" x 12"baking dish with some extra butter or Earth Balance, and set aside.

 In a large, non-stick skillet or stock pot, heat your butter (or substitute) on medium-high, and once it has started to bubble festively, add in your onions.

 Turn the heat down to medium and stir regularly until the onions soften and begin to go transparent.

-Add in the flour and stir to blend into the flour, and after a minute or two, add the milk.
+Add in the flour and stir to blend into the butter, and after a minute or two, add the milk.
 You may have to whisk this to eliminate any lumpy bits.

 Use that whisk to incorporate the broth, increasing the heat slightly and whisking regularly until the mixture starts to thicken a little bit.
 Lower the heat even more, and stir in the grated cheese and sour cream, blending everything together thoroughly.
 Taste it, and adjust salt as needed.
 If you're so inclined, this is where you'd crack some pepper into it.

 Turn the heat off completely and add the hash brown potatoes into the mixture, stirring with a wooden spoon to coat everything thoroughly.
 Transfer this into your baking dish, smooth it with a spatula, and then sprinkle the crushed potato chips and chopped green onions over everything.

 Cover the dish with aluminum foil and bake for 15-20 minutes, then remove the foil and bake for another 20-30 minutes.
 You're aiming for a nice, golden-brown topping that has bits of cheese bubbling up through it here and there.

 Remove from the oven, and allow to cool for about 20 minutes before allowing the masses to descend upon it.

 |Yeahhhh.
 That's a big dollop of creamy comfort food, right there.|